Unboxed-Software/solana-course/content/solana-nft.md

 Update `whitelistMintSettings`

-- `"burnEveryTime": true` will burn the whitelist token when minting and NFT
+- `burnEveryTime: true` will burn the whitelist token when minting and NFT
 - `mint` specifies the token mint of the whitelist token
-- `"presale" : true` setting allows whitelist token holders to mint before the `"goLiveDate"`
+- `presale : true` setting allows whitelist token holders to mint before the `goLiveDate`
-- `"discountPrice"` specifies a discounted mint price for whitelist token holders
+- `discountPrice` specifies a discounted mint price for whitelist token holders

 ```json
 "whitelistMintSettings": {